Let me take you on a journey of how working with spoken word evolved for me over time as an inspiration for your own process of discovery.

 When I studied Fine Arts I quickly discovered the video editing room as my favorite playground, as I could intermingle the power of spoken word, moving image and precise timing to achieve powerful effects.
 Here is an experimental video I created at Brighton University as an example.
 This video has been created in a S-VHS linear editing suite.
 There is no special effects or flipping images on their head or anything similar going on.
 I had to edit in a completely linear way at the time, because once the edit was recorded, that was that.
 There was no moving film clips around or adding something in the middle later…!
 Please watch it first before you read below how it was made.

 Well may be one could call this video a quite comical rendering of identifying with a separate self.
-It brings out how being separate brings up competition and grandiosity.
-Playing with these energies and enacting them physically with lightness and humor is also an important element of practice in ‘Embodiment as the One Heart’.
+It brings out how being separate brings up competition and entitlement.
+But also in a rather hilarious way it demonstrates how diving into the idea of separation fully yields nothing of substance, at best an empty sock!
+Playing with these energies of separation and embodied wisdom and enacting them physically with lightness and humor is also an important element of practice in ‘Embodiment as the One Heart’.

 The power of embodied oneness as a practice is such that it is going to bring up patterns of separation in reaction to feeling ‘out of control’.
-It takes time to be comfortable and fully drawn to that reality of full aliveness that is completely unknowable.
-Part of the training of ‘Embodiment as the One Heart’ is to learn to recognize these patterns when they come up instead of identifying with them.
-We explore how to embrace them as doorways to deeper seeing of habitual patterns of separation that we may not be aware of yet.
+It takes time to be comfortable and fully drawn to that reality of full aliveness, that is completely unknowable.
+Part of the consideration of ‘Embodiment as the One Heart’ is the learning of recognizing these patterns when they come up, instead of identifying with them.
+We explore how to embrace them as doorways to deeper seeing of beliefs we may hold that we may not be aware of yet.
 The exploration of oneness and separation in this course will go hand in hand, because the conscious understanding of both is very important.
-If we can not fully identify the aliveness of oneness, then we will not be able to tell when separateness is attempting to take over the process.
+If we can not fully identify the aliveness of oneness, then we will not be able to feel when separateness is attempting to take over the process.
 And also a deepening of understanding and an ability to recognize these different frequencies is crucial to safely navigate the creative exploration which can become intensely challenging at times.
 Our use of language plays a key role in this process too.
-We will go much deeper into this consideration at a later stage in this course, but let’s just throw some examples of the use of language into this space that promotes saparateness and cleary define entities:
+We will go much deeper into this consideration at a later stage in this course, but let’s just throw some examples of the use of language into this space, that promote saparateness and cleary defines entities:

 I am here and you are over there.